christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.69e54d42.md

   /**
    * @action create
    * @requires this owner doesn't already have a Library
-   * @effects creates a new Library with this owner and an empty set of Files */ async create(
+   * @effects creates a new Library with this owner
+   */
+  async create(
     { owner }: { owner: User },